evanshortiss/sns-mobile/README.md

 Read more about GCM [here](http://developer.android.com/google/gcm/c2dm.html).

 #### broadcastMessage(message, callback)
 Send message to all users.
 May take some time with large sets of users as it has to page through users.
 Callback format is callback(err).
+If a single/mulitple messages fail to send the error will not be propogated/returned to the callback.
+To catch these errors use the _sendFailed_ event.